shibbir-ahmad24/EdTech-LLM-Question-Answering-System-with-Google-PaLM-LangChain/README.md

 **requirements.txt:** Lists all the dependencies required for the project.

 **.env:** Stores the Google API key and other configuration details securely.

+# **Impact**

+**Enhanced Student Support:** Automates responses to FAQs, providing instant, accurate assistance and improving the learning experience.

+**Operational Efficiency:** Reduces the workload for support staff, lowering costs while ensuring scalability to handle a growing number of learners.

+**Innovative EdTech Solution:** Demonstrates the integration of advanced AI technologies like LangChain and Google PaLM in education.

+**Data-Driven Insights:** Enables analysis of student queries to identify content gaps and improve course offerings.

+Credits:

+**CodeBasics YouTube Tutorial:** For providing the foundational knowledge and guidance used to develop this project.